Sushanth-S-Rao/Media-Player-Android-App/README.md

+# Media Player Android App

+# Description
+Android application which can play the audio in the MPEG Audio Layer 3 files.
+The music can be controlled with the functionalities provided to Play, Pause and Stop the music playback

-# MediaPlayer-Android-Studio
+# Technology Stack
-The purpose of this project is to develop an android application which can play the mainstream mp3 file format.
-Another objective is to learn about the MediaPlayer class in Android
+Language: Kotlin
+IDE: Android Studio